 Consistently keeping your blood sugar within your target range is the key to preventing or delaying nerve damage.
 Good blood sugar management may even improve some of your current symptoms.
-Your doctor will figure out the best target range for you based on factors including your age, how long you've had diabetes and your overall health.
+Your health care provider will figure out the best target range for you based on factors including your age, how long you've had diabetes and your overall health.

-Blood sugar levels may need to be individualized.
-But, in general, the American Diabetes Association recommends the following target blood sugar levels for most people with diabetes:
+Blood sugar levels need to be individualized.
+But, in general, the American Diabetes Association (ADA) recommends the following target blood sugar levels for most people with diabetes:

 - Less than 180 mg/dL (10.0 mmol/L) two hours after meals

-Mayo Clinic encourages slightly lower blood sugar levels for most younger people with diabetes, and slightly higher levels for older people who may be more at risk of low blood sugar complications.
+Mayo Clinic encourages slightly lower blood sugar levels for most younger people with diabetes, and slightly higher levels for older people with other medical conditions and who may be more at risk of low blood sugar complications.
 Mayo Clinic generally recommends the following target blood sugar levels before meals: